Swetrix/blog-posts/posts/2023-02-23-vs-simple-analytics.md

 twitter_handle: andrii_rom
 ---

+> [!NOTE]
+> This article is no longer relevant as of November 29, 2025.
+Please refer to the [Swetrix vs Simple Analytics: A Comprehensive Features Comparison](https://swetrix.com/comparison/simple-analytics) article for the latest comparison.

 Simple Analytics was founded in 2018 by Adriaan van Rossum as a privacy-focused alternative to Google Analytics.
 <br />